doug-moore/odin-recipes/README.md

 ### What For?

-I made this project to show my skill in HTML, uncluding:
+I made this project to show my skill in HTML, including:

 * HTML boiler structure
 * Elements containing tags, attributes, and content